Michael J McEvoy: Film and TV work

 In 2010, McEvoy scored two independent UK features, Forget Me Not and Just Inès.
 Other film music credits include a jazz track (under the pseudonym "The Freddie Carleone Quartet") used in the feature film Wild Target, a song co-written with Mary Leay ("Take me as I Could Be") in the film The Decoy Bride and additional music for the movie Wild Card.

 Recent film work includes string arrangements on music cues and songs for the film and album project David Brent: Life on the Road, and the score for Finding Your Feet directed by Richard Loncraine for Entertainment One, released worldwide in February 2018.

 McEvoy's television work has included the title music for series 3 of the British music TV series Live From Abbey Road, the score for a 20 part Nickelodeon TV series Summer in Transylvania, series 4 and 5 of the UK BAFTA-nominated BBC series Dani's House and series 5 of Young Dracula on CBBC.
 He also scored the music for the documentary series for National Geographic titled Alien Deep.
 In 2016, McEvoy composed the music on the 2-part ITV/PBS/Masterpiece Theatre drama Dark Angel, about the life of Victorian serial killer Mary Ann Cotton.

 2018 documentaries included the Peabody Award winning The Jazz Ambassadors, a BBC4/PBS/Arte/ZDF co-production, The Queen's Coronation in Colour and Queen of the World for ITV/Oxford Films and HBO.
 McEvoy also composed the original score to Churchill and the Movie Mogul, premiered at the British Film Institute in January 2019.

 In 2019, McEvoy's Mother Medusae was nominated for an Ivors Composer/Ivor Novello Award in the jazz composition for small ensemble category.

 Solo recordings

 His third album.
 The Long Way Home, was released in March 2014 on his Rezzonator Music label.

 Previous albums are Terra Cognita and Night Sea Journey.
+Terra Cognita was re-released in 2026, with 50% of profits going to environmental charities.